The dynamics of generic Kuperberg flows: Shape of the minimal set

-Another important point is that $\fM_0$ retracts to the embedded tree $\TP \subset \fM_0$ defined in Section~\ref{sec-normal} and illustrated in Figure~\ref{fig:fM0cT}.
-We show in Proposition~\ref{prop-shapeapprox2} that there is a shape approximation $\{U_k \mid k > 0\}$ for $\fM_0$ for which each set $U_k$ is an open neighborhood of a compact set $\fN_k$ which is homotopy equivalent to a $1$-dimensional complex formed by taking with quotients of $\TP$.
-Because of this, it suffices to consider the Mittag-Leffler conditions only for first homology groups and for fundamental groups.
-The key point is that an open neighborhood of $\fM_0$ ``fuses together'' sets of points of the tree $\TP$, so that the shape approximations to $\fM_0$ are homotopy equivalent to a bouquet of circles formed from paths in $\TP$ that start at $\omega_0$ and travel out a branch of $\TP$ until they close up using the identification on $\TP$.
-The systematic description of the classes that arise in this way invokes the labeling system for the double propellers developed in Section~\ref{sec-doublepropellers} and the corresponding labels for the vertices of $\TP$.
+The space $\fM_0$ retracts to the embedded tree $\TP \subset \fM_0$ defined in Section~\ref{sec-normal} and illustrated in Figure~\ref{fig:fM0cT}.
+In the following, the shape approximation $\{U_k \mid k > 0\}$ for $\fM_0$ is given by sets $U_k$ for $k \geq 0$, where each $U_k$ is an open neighborhood in $\mK$ of a compact set $\fN_k$ which is homotopy equivalent to a $1$-dimensional complex formed by taking quotients of $\TP$.
+Each open neighborhood $U_k$ of $\fM_0$ thus ``fuses together'' sets of points of the tree $\TP$, so that the shape approximations to $\fM_0$ are homotopy equivalent to a bouquet of circles formed from paths in $\TP$ that travel out a branch of $\TP$ and then are ``closed up'' via paths in $\fN_k$.
+The systematic description of the classes in first homology that arise in this way invokes the labeling system for the double propellers developed in Section~\ref{sec-doublepropellers} and the corresponding labels for the vertices of $\TP$.

 First, to fix notation, for $X \subset \mK$ and $\e > 0$, set: \begin{itemize} \item $U_{\mK}(X, \e) = \{ x \in \mK \mid d_{\mK}(x, X) < \e\}$ is the \emph{open} $\e$-neighborhood of $X$ in $\mK$; \item $C_{\mK}(X, \e) = \{ x \in \mK \mid d_{\mK}(x, X) \leq \e\}$ is the \emph{closed} $\e$-neighborhood of $X$ in $\mK$. \end{itemize}